siemdejong/ithappens/README.md

                         Merge output.
 Defaults to --no-merge -s {front,back,both}, --side {front,back,both}
                         Side(s) to generate.
 Defaults to both.
+  -l {en,nl}, --lang {en,nl}
+                        Language.
+Defaults to 'en'.

 multiprocessing:
   -w WORKERS, --workers WORKERS
                         Number of workers.
+Defaults to 4.
   -c CHUNKS, --chunks CHUNKS
                         Number of chunks for the workers to process.
+Defaults to 30.
 ```
 The input directory must be structured as follows:
 ```